andrewallen/tfe-survey/survey-content.md

 - Very difficult

 Optional: What, if anything, do you find confusing or challenging about the schedule?
-Please share specific feedback so we can improve how the timetable is structured and presented.
+Share specific feedback to help us improve the timetable's structure and presentation.

 ## Class Preferences (1/3) — Enjoyment: Old vs New
 In this section, you'll be able to compare the classes you've tried from both the old and new timetables.